Piebald-AI/tweakcc/README.md

 - prompts for builtin Task/Plan/Explore subagents, and
 - prompts for utilities such as conversation compaction, WebFetch summarization, Bash command analysis, CLAUDE.md/output style/statusline creation, and many more.

-👉 See [**Claude Code System Prompts**](https://github.com/Piebald-AI/claude-code-system-prompts) for a breakdown of all the system prompt parts, as well as a changelog and diffs for version CC version.
+👉 See [**Claude Code System Prompts**](https://github.com/Piebald-AI/claude-code-system-prompts) for a breakdown of all the system prompt parts, as well as a changelog and diffs for each CC version.

 Because the system prompt is **dynamically composed** based on several factors, **it's not one string** that can be simply modified in a text editor.
 It's a bunch of smaller strings sprinkled throughout Claude Code's source code.